AAhusk/CS314_Website/team/sprint2.md

 | *date* | *#task, ...* | *#task, ...* | *none* |

+## Diagrams

+(Insert our picture diagrams and their descriptions here)

 ## Review (focus on solution and technology)

 In this sprint, ...